datastreamapp/schema/docs/README.md

 ## Additions / Differences
 See [Google Sheet Changelog](https://docs.google.com/spreadsheets/d/1gau2kMxcXiBu1ZdqpT-DO4zrRLNNzo8Ez32pweOYpro#gid=37982279) for allowed value additions and subtraction.

-### Project
-- `DatasetName` - Equivalent to `ProjectName` with maxLength set to 255.

-### Activity
-- `ActivityDepthHeightMeasure` - Added maximum restriction due to only recording water samples.
-- `ResultAnalyticalMethodName` - Added for readability
-- `ResultAnalyticalMethodID` - Removed allowed values
-- `LabratorySampleID` - Added to improve Metadata
-- `ActivityStartTimeZone` / `ActivityEndTimeZone` / `AnalysisStartTimeZone` - Changed format to follow ISO 8601 ex `-0600`

-### Naming
-We opted for `PascalCase` for header names to reduce `csv` parsing issues and improving `R` imports.

-### Locations
-In WQX the use of `State` and `County` are used.
-These are very `USA` specific, thus we have chosen to use `MonitoringLocationRegion` to allow for a broader meaning that can be applied internationally.

-### Dates, Times, and Timezones
-In WQX the use is `Date`, `Time`, and `TimeZone`. `TimeZone` is validated against timezone acronyms, these acronyms, however, do not scale internationally.
-Because of this, we've joined these fields internally into one, `Timestamp`, that will follow [`ISO 8601`](https://en.wikipedia.org/wiki/ISO_8601) standard (ex.
-2018-02-14T18:59:59-0600).

-Alternatively, the use of [`IANA Time Zone Database`](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) notation was considered, and opted against due to the increased complexity involved compared to `ISO 8601`.

-Both of these solutions also decrease errors with the uncertainty that can come up with daylight savings time.

-In the case where a latitude and longitude is present, we infer the timezone from the date at the location.

 ## Install
 You can download the compiled schema from [DataStream.org](www.datastream.org/cdn/json-schema.json).